 Troubleshoot Black Screen of Death Not Able to Sign In

-Another effect of acquiring the black screen is you not being able to sign in, for which you will need a Windows 10 installation media.
+Another effect of acquiring the black screen of death is you not being able to sign in, for which you will need a Windows 10 installation media.
 You need to download the installation media on a USB or burn it on a DVD.
 You should then tether the media to your problematic computer.
 Turn off your computer and reboot it using the installation media.

 - First, choose the “Repair this Computer” option.